ChrisHoban/ssg-openshift-meta-templates/README.md

         - Network Security Policy Configuration
         - image puller role for dev/test/prod namespace default user for tools namespace imagestream deployments

+--How to Use--
+1. Click import YAML in openshift tools namespace
+2. paste contents of /openshift/meta-templates/pipeline-build-template.yaml
+3. Fill out requested parameters

-** Note **
+** Notew **

-Current tool requires the following is already done before it works (Future versions will work on a blank slate): Persistent Jenkins Template installed, Network Security Policies loosened (Template to do so contained within), default user for dev/test/prod has image:puller role in tools namespace
+- Current tool requires the following is already done before it works (Future versions will work on a blank slate):
+   1. Persistent Jenkins Template installed
+   2. Network Security Policies loosened (Template to do so contained within)
+   3. default user for dev/test/prod has image:puller role in tools namespace

-Pipeline build comes with jenkinsfile inline, for rapid prototyping before eventually placing pipeline in your repository.
+- Pipeline build comes with jenkinsfile inline, for rapid prototyping before eventually placing pipeline in your repository.

 * Upcoming features and tracked issues : https://github.com/ChrisHoban/ssg-openshift-meta-templates/issues